-We evaluated the expected performance of the Camoco framework for a range of each of these parameters by simulating ideal GWAS scenarios using co-expressed GO terms (p ≤ 0.05; Table 1).
+We evaluated the expected performance of the Camoco framework for a range of each of these parameters by simulating ideal GWAS scenarios using GO terms with significantly co-expressed genes (p ≤ 0.05; Table 1).
 These ideal cases were then subjected to processes where either a subset of genes being replaced by random genes (i.e., to simulate MCR but conserve term size) or additional functionally unrelated genes were added using SNP-to-gene mapping (i.e., to simulate FCR introduced by linkage).
 In both cases, simulated GWAS candidates (i.e. genes annotated to our selected GO terms) were subjected to varying levels of either FCR or MCR while tracking the number of GO terms that remained significantly co-expressed at each level.
 These simulations enabled us to explore a broad range of settings for these key parameters and establish whether our proposed approach had the potential to be applied in maize.

 Simulated GWAS datasets show robust co-expression signal to MCR and FCR

-Subnetwork density and locality were measured for significantly co-expressed GO terms containing between 50 and 150 genes in each network at varying levels of MCR (see Supp.
+Subnetwork density and locality were measured for GO terms with significantly co-expressed genes containing between 50 and 150 genes in each network at varying levels of MCR (see Supp.
 Table 4).
 At each MCR level, density and locality among the remaining genes were compared to 1,000 random sets of genes of the same size.
 The proportion of initial GO terms that remained significantly co-expressed was recorded for each network (see Figure 4, red curve; see Supp.
 Figure 4A for absolute term numbers).
 GO terms were also split into two starting groups based on strength of initial co-expression: moderate (0.001 < p ≤ 0.05; blue curve) and strong (p ≤ 0.001; violet curve).

 As expected, strength of co-expression among GO terms decreased as MCR increased.
 Figure 4 shows the decay in the proportion of GO terms that exhibit significant co-expression at increasing levels of MCR (red curve).
 In general, the decay of signal is similar between density and locality, where signal initially decays slowly until approximately 60% MCR, when signal quickly diminishes.

 In all three networks, GO terms with stronger initial co-expression were more robust to MCR.
-Signal among strongly co-expressed GO terms (p ≤ 0.001; violet curve) decayed at a substantially lower rate than moderately co-expressed GO terms, indicating that this approach is robust for GWAS datasets with moderate levels of missing genes when co-expression among true candidate genes is strong.
+Signal among GO terms with strongly co-expressed genes (p ≤ 0.001; violet curve) decayed at a substantially lower rate than GO terms with a more moderate signal, indicating that this approach is robust for GWAS datasets with moderate levels of missing genes when co-expression among true candidate genes is strong.
 Co-expression signal in relation to MCR was also compared between GO terms split by the number of genes within the term (see Supp.
 Figure 4B–C), which did not influence the rate at which co-expression signal decayed.

 Likewise, the effect of FCR was simulated.
-Significantly co-expressed GO terms of between 50 and 150 genes (MCR = 0) with significant co-expression (p ≤ 0.05; see Supp.
+GO terms with between 50 and 150 genes (MCR = 0) with significant co-expression among member genes (p ≤ 0.05; see Supp.
 Table 4) were selected.
 The nucleotide position of the starting base pair of each true GO term gene was used as input for our SNP-to-gene mapping protocol for identifying GWAS candidates (see Methods).
 Subnetwork density and locality were calculated for the simulated candidate genes corresponding to each SNP-to-gene mapping combination, in each network, to evaluate the decay of co-expression signal as FCR increases (Figure 5).